-Vegans and plant based eater who do not use a B12 supplement are among the highest group to be deficient in this nutrient.
-Although it can still be found in spirulina, chlorella, unwashed organic vegetables (though, who’s going to eat an unwashed carrot?), certain mushrooms, fortified nutritional yeast, and other fortified processed vegan foods you will find that you probably still aren’t getting enough due to how much, and how rarely you eat this foods.
+Vegans and plant based eaters who do not use a B12 supplement are among the highest group to be deficient in this nutrient.
+Although it can still be found in spirulina, chlorella, unwashed organic vegetables (though, who’s going to eat an unwashed carrot?), certain mushrooms, fortified nutritional yeast, and other fortified, processed vegan foods.

 Possible symptoms of low B12 levels include:-

 - Unexplained pins and needles

 - Changes in the way you move around and walk

 - Mouth ulcers

 - High temperature